 11. Dance away at this disco and electronic music festival

-The annual Springtime Weekender festival organised by Melting Pot and Heverlee is back in Glasgow on May 6 & 7, where melophiles can indulge in a diversity of music genres during the Springtime bank holiday weekend.
-A splendid line-up of acts such as the iconic Odyssey, Horse Meat Disco and The Melting Pot DJs are going to delight disco lovers, while the artists from other music genres are Charlotte Adigéry & Bolis Pupul James Holden and Shy One with her captivating DJ sets.
+The annual Springtime Weekender festival organised by Melting Pot and Heverlee is back in Glasgow on May 4 & 5, where melophiles can indulge in a diversity of music genres during the Springtime bank holiday weekend.
+A splendid line-up of acts such as the iconic The Blessed Madonna, DJ Paulette and The Melting Pot DJs are going to delight music lovers, with musicians from all genres uniting festival goers on the dancefloor.